Best execution: Benchmarks for "Best"

 Different benchmarks have their own pros and cons.
 For example, the Arrival Price is intuitive and is the "paper" price one would expect assuming abundant liquidity and zero market impact.
 However, it is transient.
 Under a Brownian motion with a high volatility, an instantaneous snapshot of the price process may not be a stable benchmark at all.
 VWAP and TWAP are more stable as they are averaged over the execution horizons, but they are somewhat "flying" targets as the market progressively rolls out.

 "Best" Liquidity Sources

 A source of liquidity is also called a "venue."
-A venue could be a national exchange such as the New York Stock Exchange (NYSE) in USA, or an Electronic communication network (ECN) or a more general off-exchange Alternative trading system (ATS - Americas) or Multilateral trading facility (MTF - Europe).
-Dark pool is a special ATS typically run by off-exchange broker-dealers or agency houses, where order information is not published or displayed and matching is done in the "dark" (albeit following a pre-defined set of matching rules).
+A venue could be a national exchange such as the New York Stock Exchange (NYSE) in the United States, or an Electronic communication network (ECN) or a more general off-exchange alternative trading system (ATS - Americas) or multilateral trading facility (MTF - Europe).
+A dark pool is a special ATS typically run by off-exchange broker-dealers or agency houses, where order information is not published or displayed and matching is done in the "dark" (albeit following a pre-defined set of matching rules).
 For most OTC products (e.g., non-listed derivatives), the single-dealer or multi-dealer platforms also provide access to principal liquidity sources offered by broker-dealers.

 Best execution crucially relies on identifying the "best" liquidity sources, which may involve the examination of several related factors, such as: